Who Am I?

 My passion for computer literacy and interest in all things related to marketing on the Internet have led to many opportunities.
 These are some of the things I’ve achieved:

 - 2018 is a year of change and re-focus.
 I’ve felt very strongly about helping women who are unable to work a regular job to earn extra income as creators of online content sharing their experiences and using their expertise.
 I’ve realized we often need a self-confidence boost first, so I’ve started a community to help women see how much potential they have.

 - In 2017, after two years of feeling intimidated at the thought, I launched my weekly podcast, Purpose For Your Life, on iTunes.

 - As a Udemy instructor, I have a number of my courses online so that they can be consumed at your own speed.
-So far I have nine courses and almost 11,,000 students from many countries all over the world.
+So far I have over ten courses and over 11,,000 students from many countries all over the world.

 - I was an Internet trainer with the Johnson Community Centre in Cambridge for five years.
 I taught courses in Social Media, Blogging, Starting an Internet Home Business, Publishing Online, Creating Information Products, and Affiliate Marketing.
 I’ve since left that position to concentrate on more online courses.

 - As a volunteer at a nearby women’s prison, I taught the concepts of social media to a group of women who had no idea what it even was.
 We had no Internet, so I taught them using role playing, pens and paper.